zidniryi/ReadyToUse-PreTrained-Model-AI/README.md

 # Curated List of Pre-Trained AI Models

-This repository contains a collection of **pre-trained AI models** in TensorFlow Lite (`.tflite`) format, along with their corresponding label files (`labels.txt`).
+This repository contains a collection of **pre-trained AI models** in TensorFlow Lite (`.tflite`) format and other formats, along with their corresponding label files (`labels.txt`).
 These models are designed for tasks such as image classification for cats, dogs, birds, and color recognition and others will be updated regularly.

 ## Table of Contents